1991–92 AEK Athens F.C. season: Overview

-In the UEFA Cup, luck smiled at AEK as they were drawn for the first round against the Albanian Vllaznia Shkodër.
-Thus, in September they traveled to Shkodër, where they faced bigger problems than expected from the local team.
-Vllaznia surprised the yellow-blacks, as they put a lot of pressure on from the beginning.
+In the UEFA Cup, AEK were drawn for the first round against the Albanian Vllaznia Shkodër.
+Thus, in September they traveled to Shkodër, where Vllaznia surprised the yellow-blacks, putting a lot of pressure on from the beginning.
 However, as the minutes went by and the initial excitement of the Albanians wore out, AEK leveled the game and took the away victory with a goal by Dimitriadis.
-The rematch at Nikos Goumas Stadium had already acquired a procedural character and the qualification case ended very quickly, with the quick goal by Papaioannou, which ended any possibility of the Albanians taking a positive result.
-AEK cleared the obligation with a second goal and just waited for the draw for the second round of the competition.
-This time, the draw was tough and got them against Aleksandr Mostovoi's and Valery Karpin's Spartak Moscow.
-In the vast and cold Luzhniki Stadium they managed to achieve a difficult goalless draw against Oleg Romanchev's squad.
-In Athens, the Russians took the lead in the first quarter with a penalty by Mostovoi and the qualification seemed to be over.
-However, with a rare display of soul and with the crowd that overwhelmed the stadium, AEK managed to turn the game around in the last half hour of the match.
-The whole crowd believed the turnaround and transmitted their energy to the team and at the 64th minute Batista leveled the game and 11 minutes later, Dimitriadis gave AEK the lead.
-In the minutes that followed, the Russians put an incredible amount of pressure on the goalpost of Minou and missed many chances to turn the tables on their side, but AEK endured and eventually celebrated a huge qualification.
-For the next round, AEK were drawn against the historic Torino.
-In the first match at home the stadium was buzzing, the team was carried away by the excitement and closed Toro in their area, taking the lead early on with a powershot from Batista.
-AEK continued attacking at the same pace and which played by the Italians' first counterattack.
-The shock was huge and before the team realized it, Torino completed the comeback.
-What followed was an attacking monologue by AEK, but the counter-type Italians managed to save their backs and just concede the equalizer by Šabanadžović.
-AEK arrived in Turin for the rematch knowing that their task was by definition difficult.
-They pressed on and worried Emiliano Mondonico's team, but early in the second half, Toro with an impressive header by Casagrande, ended the qualification case.
+The rematch at Nikos Goumas Stadium was little more than a formality and the tie was effectively settled early, with a quick goal by Papaioannou and eventually they won 2–0.
+The draw for the second round brought them against Aleksandr Mostovoi's and Valery Karpin's Spartak Moscow.
+In the freezing Luzhniki Stadium they earned a goalless draw against Oleg Romanchev's squad.
+In Athens, the Russians took the lead in the first quarter with a penalty by Mostovoi and the qualification appeared all but lost.
+However, with remarkable determination and with the crowd that overwhelmed the stadium, AEK managed to turn the game around in the last half hour.
+The atmosphere inspired the team and at the 64th minute Batista leveled the score while 11 minutes later, Dimitriadis gave AEK the lead.
+In the minutes that followed, the Russians put heavy pressure on AEK and missed many chances to equalize, but the yellow-blacks endured and eventually celebrated the qualification.
+For the next round, AEK were drawn against Torino.
+In the first match at home the stadium was buzzing, the team was carried away by the excitement and pinned Toro back in their own half, taking the lead early on with a powerful strike from Batista.
+AEK continued to attack relentlessly, but were punished by the Italians' first counterattack.
+The equaliser stunned the hosts and before the team realized it, Torino completed the comeback.
+For the remainder match AEK dominated the pitch, but the counter-attacking Italians held firm defensively and just conceded an equalizer by Šabanadžović.
+AEK arrived in Turin for the rematch knowing that their task was inherently difficult.
+They pressed on and worried Emiliano Mondonico's team, but early in the second half, Toro with a header by Casagrande, secured qualification.
 Several years later and due to the preliminary investigation into the "Calciopolis" scandal, the then general manager of Torino, Luciano Mozzi, was accused of having also influenced the referees in Toro's European matches of that season, securing favor for the Piedmontese club including the games against AEK.